moka-guys/mokabed/LiveBedfiles/Pan4971_LogFile.md

 ### code review changes.
 It was noticed that there were discrepancies between the sambamba and data.bed files.
+These are linked to the inclusion of the UTR regions in the coordinates used in section `### Create Pan4971.bed`

 Firstly, the start coordinate for the first exon in the data.bed was incorrect.
 This was changed to be inline with the sambamba.bed after inspecting the genome browser.

+Secondly remove the final 3' UTR segment